 - To what extent does the 8-week learning experience improve the mental health and well-being of small business owners?

-- How do small business owners perceive the relevance of the program and its

-	helpfulness to their business?
-How willing would they be to recommend the

-	program to other business owners?
+- How do small business owners perceive the relevance of the program and its helpfulness to their business?
+How willing would they be to recommend the program to other business owners?

-	The first 8-week experience wrapped up in December 2021 and the preliminary

-	feedback from participants has been very positive (you can learn more about what

-	it means to Bounce Forward and hear directly from the participants in the short

-	video below).
-Based on participant enthusiasm, an Alumni Program kicked off in

-	April 2022.
-In this follow-up pilot, business owners will more fully develop

-	their coaching skills and their employees will be engaged, as well, to co-create

-	a program that helps workers enjoy their work and thrive/further develop in

-	their roles.
+The first 8-week experience wrapped up in December 2021 and the preliminary feedback from participants was very positive (you can learn more about what it means to Bounce Forward and hear directly from the participants in the short video below).
+Based on participant enthusiasm, an Alumni Program kicked off in April 2022.
+In this follow-up pilot, business owners were enabled to more fully develop their coaching skills and their employees were engaged, as well, to co-create a program that helps workers enjoy their work and thrive/further develop in their roles.

 Jennifer Gresham, PhD

 Jennifer is the former Assistant Chief Scientist for the Human Performance Wing for the Air Force Research Laboratory.
 She has served as a high-performance coach and small business strategist for nearly 10 years, helping hundreds of people around the world find more fulfillment and financial success in their work.
 She founded Work for Humanity to reach a larger audience and bring innovation to workforce development and leadership training.
 Dr. Gresham earned her PhD in biochemistry at the University of Maryland.

 Ellen is the founder of Workforce & Organizational Research Center, an applied research center focused on bringing implementation science to bear on the task of creating an inclusive economy where every worker has a job worth having.
 She conducts rigorous mixed-methods evaluations and research focused on managerial practices and frontline job quality interventions.
 She was a senior scientist at Washington University for six years before starting WORC.
 Dr. Frank-Miller earned her PhD and MSW at the University of Chicago.